wp-plugins/imagemapper/readme.txt

 == Changelog ==

+= 1.0 =
+* Fixed a bug with scandinavian letters in tooltips.
+* Added a fallback links setting for image maps.
+Admins can choose if they want to show links corresponding the areas of the image map below the image to the user.
+* Disabled scrolling effect in Image map editor page.

 = 0.5 =
 * Fixed bug where a highlight's fill opacity affected to the stroke opacity in style preview.
 * Added color picker support for highlight fill color and stroke color fields.
 (Using the Iris color picker introduced in WP 3.5)